Laguna Beach, CA

 Adam Stephens

-Breakout Track C - Driving Change: Current Issues in the Automotive Industry
+Breakout Track C - Driving Change: Current Issues in the Automotive Industry (Boardroom)

 From EVs and tariffs to autonomous vehicles, new developments in the automotive industry raise novel legal questions.
 Join in-house and outside counsel in this breakout, led by Adam Stephens from Canadian member Miller Thomson, for a forward-looking conversation on navigating complex issues like evolving regulations, supply chain instability, and potential liability raised by technological advancements.